All individuals, regardless of age, must have their own passport to travel internationally.

 Once you’ve completed the application, if you have to take your application to a passport facility in person:

-- Locate a local passport acceptance facility - This can be a post office or a clerk of court.
-You do not need to make an appointment.
+- Locate a local passport acceptance facility - This can be a post office, some public libraries or clerk of court office.
+Some facilities require an appointment or have limited hours.

 - Locate a regional passport agency - These are Department of State offices that can process expedited passport applications.
 An appointment is required.